 First wave.
 Third aircraft to attack Möhne Dam.
 Mine veered left after dropping and exploded at side of dam.

-Len Chambers was born in Karamea, New Zealand in 1919, and joined the RNZAF in September 1940.
-After qualifying as a Wireless Operator/Gunner, he arrived in England where he was posted to an Australian training unit, where he flew a number of operations.
-He then transferred to 75 (NZ) Sqn (Wellington) where he flew a further 37 operations and became the Squadron Signals Leader.
+Len Chambers was born in Karamea, New Zealand on 18 February 1919.
+He joined the RNZAF in September 1940.
+After qualifying as a wireless operator/air gunner, he arrived in England where he was posted to a training unit and then 460 Squadron, an RAAF squadron.
+He flew on twenty operations there, before being transferred to 75 (NZ) Squadron, where he flew a further thirty-seven operations and became the Squadron Signals Leader.

-When Mick Martin joined 617 Squadron he brought most of his old 50 Squadron crew with him, but was short of a wireless operator, so Chambers was sent for.
+When Mick Martin joined 617 Squadron he brought most of his old 50 Squadron crew with him, but was short of a wireless operator, so Chambers was brought in.
 He was awarded a DFC for his part in the raid.

 [Hat tips: Dave Homewood and Kevin Smith]